 There are many different newsreader apps to choose from.

 You can install an app on your phone or laptop, or you can use a newsreader app through a website.
-Here are three apps, in alphabetical order:
+Here are four apps, in alphabetical order:

 - Feedly – free up to 100 subscriptions.
 Web/Android/iOS.